 b) Formation Houses:

-We have aspirants in Gunadala (Vijayawada).
-The Gunadala community looks after the aspirants who have completed their class X and who complete their one year course in English.
-There are also students who are doing their higher secondary studies in Gunadala.
+We have aspirants in Chandur (Nalgona).
+The Chandur community looks after the aspirants who have completed their class X and who complete their one year course in English.
+There are also students who are doing their higher secondary studies in Chandur.

-One year of Pre-novitiate was introduced in the aspirantate in Gunadala.
-The pre novices are given training in Salesiana, Christian Doctrine, Religious Life, and Scripture.
+One year of Pre-novitiate was introduced in the aspirantate in Wyra.
+The pre-novices are given training in Salesiana, Christian Doctrine, Religious Life, and Scripture.

-Over the past few years we have had a decent number of novices every year and this is a good sign.
+Over the past few years we have had a decent number of novices at Manoharabad every year and this is a good sign.
 Every year we have on an average 12 novices each year.

 iv) Post novitiate